etb24/barPath/README.md

 - Developed and deployed a full mobile application powered by computer vision
 - Processes real-world videos and provides valuable motion analysis
-- Handles real data, users, and network variability in production
+- Handles real data, users and network variability in production
 - Provides a foundation for future fitness-focused computer vision tools